 Consider sending regular notifications, these repeated and useless notifications can also annoy users and do harm to their experience with your app.
 Sending too many notifications can gradually cause users to ignore your application, not care, and ignore the messages you convey.
 That is why you need to develop a system to balance message delivery so that users can receive it in the most comfortable way.

 Based on everything we’ve outlined, you can see how push notifications can help your app and business.
-Definitely better to use push notifications instead of text messages to get in touch with your customers.
-Just make sure that you have known well about what to avoid and what to adopt to optimize your push notifications efficiency.
+Better to use push notifications instead of text messages to get in touch with your customers.
+Just make sure that you know well about what to avoid and what to adopt to optimize your push notifications efficiency.